August 12, 2014

 In preparation for its upcoming VMS Boot Camp, Hewlett-Packard has removed some elements of its roadmap for the operating environment.
 What's disappeared are no small thing: dates.

-HP 3000 customers saw their roadmap get less certain about its destination.
-At the end of the vendor's interest in selling and creating more systems, an elaborate PowerPoint slide showing multiple levels of servers.
+As the system neared its change of life at HP, customers of the HP 3000 saw their roadmap get less certain about its estimated time of arrivals.
+At the end of the vendor's interest in selling and creating more systems, an elaborate PowerPoint slide showed multiple levels of servers.
 The roadmap actually got a cloud creeping in from the right hand margin.

 Okay, that was 13 years ago this very month in Chicago.
 But it was not the last HP World conference -- that would be one decade ago, this month -- not any more than next month's Boot Camp for VMS enthusiasts and customers will be the last.
 But there have been times when VMS had promises from HP's management of another decade of service.
 Here's the before, and the after.